 - What a Senseless Waste of Human Life: Basically why Myrick decided to skip heaps of medical protocol and go straight to human experimentation by using homeless people as guinea pigs.

-- What Is One Man's Life in Comparison?: Myrick says this almost word for word, when confronted about his experiments.Myrick: If you could cure cancer by killing one person, wouldn't you have to do that?
+- What Is One Man's Life In Comparison?: Myrick says this almost word for word, when confronted about his experiments.Myrick: If you could cure cancer by killing one person, wouldn't you have to do that?
 One person dead, and cancer's gone tomorrow!

-- Well-Intentioned Extremist: Well, he admitted so.
+- Well-Intentioned Extremist: Well, he admitted it.